kyiwsr/kyiwsr/README.md

 🧑‍🏭My personal website

-🌱I’m currently learning Information System and have interest in Data 🙌 -
+📕I’m currently learning Information System

 <!--
 **kyiwsr/kyiwsr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.